HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 title: Performance Sizing Guidance for Rendering with a Small Configuration
 ---

+# Performance Sizing Guidance for Rendering with a Small Configuration

 ## DX Rendering Sizing Performance Tests overview

 DX Sizing is one of the goals of DX performance tests.
 DX Sizing aims to identify the reliable K8s environment for DX small, medium, and large configurations.
 This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) in small, medium, and large configurations.
-This topic also discusses how adjustments to the pod configuration can make significant improvements in the responsiveness of the system..
+This topic also discusses how adjustments to the pod configuration can make significant improvements in the responsiveness of the system.

 This sizing work started with rendering scenarios of WCM, Portlets, and DAM with a rendering setup enabled in AWS/Native-Kube.
 The Apache JMeter tool was used for performance tests.